jeromesabidong/jeromesabidong.github.io/_posts/2018-03-24-psia-microservice-hype-value.md

 This pattern introduces a facade for the set of microservices so as not to overwhelm the consuming client about the possibly extreme granularity of the APIs exposed by each service.
-The gateway serves as the handler of the client request and to each of the microservices.
+The gateway serves as the handler of the client request to each of the microservices.

 #### 3. Service Registry